 The three men, Jimmy Carter, Menachem Begin and Anwar Sadat had conflicting personalities and viewpoints with one shared trait.
 They all had religious beliefs, but they were in some ways counter productive.
 Menachem Begin felt that the Jews deserved more land than they were originally given.
-Jimmy Carter,, a Sunday school teacher, then as now felt settlements on occupied lands were a provocation.
+Jimmy Carter, a Sunday school teacher, then as now felt settlements on occupied lands were a provocation.
 Anwar Sadat felt Egypt should represent the Arab and Muslim grievances.

 Jimmy Carter wanted to be a facilitator letting the other two work out differences, but that failed.
-Originally thought true process required 3 or 4 days, but dragged on.
-Jimmy and his American team (Zbigniew Brzezinski and Vance were key) then made proposals and looked for some sign of bending which occurred only after a lot of stress.
+Originally thought the process required 3 or 4 days, but dragged on.
+Jimmy and his American team (Zbigniew Brzezinski and Cyrus Vance were key) then made proposals and looked for some sign of bending which occurred only after a lot of stress.

 Tempers flare as there is a lot of obstinacy.
 Each leader had his flaws--in the end political realities played a role.
 Once they had invested some effort they each needed something to show for the effort.
 Egypt wanted land, Israel wanted better relations--Jimmy Carter needed something to make him look good.